 Collective energy switching schemes work by what is called a reverse auction.
 The different energy suppliers bid on a set day to supply energy to all those who have registered for the scheme.
 Whichever company makes the lowest bid by the end of the auction wins.
 Individual offers are then sent out to everyone who has registered and you decide whether you want to switch.
 You do not have to accept the offer, but if you decide to do so then switching over to the new supplier will be arranged for you.
 Please note that if you do decide to switch you are entering into a contract with an energy supplier, not with Wyre Forest District Council.
 The responsibility to provide energy and deliver your contract lies with the energy supplier.

 iChoosr is a company which specialises in organising collective switching schemes. iChoosr acts as an independent and impartial intermediary between participating councils and energy suppliers. iChoosr runs three collective energy switches each year.
-The Wyre Forest Big Energy Switch is part of the May 2017 switch.
-Other local authorities throughout Great Britain will also be taking part in the May 2017 switch, enabling iChoosr to assemble a large group of registrants from across the country for the auction.
+Other local authorities throughout Great Britain will also be taking part in this switch, enabling iChoosr to assemble a large group of registrants from across the country for the auction.

 You can register here.
 You will need to provide your contact details, the name of your supplier and details of the amount of energy you use and your tariff.
 This is all on your fuel bill so it’s good to have a recent one with you when you register.
 You can register up to five households on the same email address in case you have family and friends who don’t have internet access.
-If you don’t have internet access or know anyone who can do this for you then you can visit the Hub in Kidderminster with your last energy bill and we can register on your behalf.
-A menber of the Wyre Forest Big Energy Switch team will be there to do this between 11.00am and 1.30pm on Wednesday 26 April; Tuesday 2 May; Thursday 11 May and Monday 15 May.
+If you don’t have internet access or know anyone who can do this for you then you can speak to an advisor at one of our energy advice sessions and we can register on your behalf (please take your latest energy bill with you).

 Please note that your Personal Data will be protected and safeguarded in line with the UK Data Protection Act 1998.
 For more information please see the iChoosr Disclaimer and Privacy Statement.